Special Needs MinistryLoving people with special needs

 Parent Night Out: We understand that having a child with special needs can be personally tiring and put a strain on relationships.
 Our monthly “Parents’ Night Out” is designed to give parents a well deserved break.
 Families that are registered in the Special Needs program are encouraged to participate.
 We care for children with special needs and their non-disabled siblings at the Cascade Campus, while the parents go out for a few hours.
 The dates vary each month and registration is required.

-For more information on any of these events, please email us at email@example.com.
+For more information on anything, please email us at firstname.lastname@example.org.